 We support Hampshire’s Junior Road Safety Officer (JRSO) Scheme and have our own JRSO Team.
 This initiative gives pupils the opportunity to lead on promoting road safety to their school communities – in a fun way, while getting serious road safety messages across.
 Our JRSO Team is coordinated by Mrs Bottriell, one of our Learning Mentors.
+The team are busy all year round and are successful with their key messages impacting on our community.

 Meet our JRSO Team